Join us for an evening of fun

-Now in their second year performing in the SouthShore area, BackBeat's players boast over two decades of performance experience with Midwest and Florida touring bands from the ‘60s through the ‘90s (maybe you even saw them playing live, back-in-the-day!
+Now in their third year performing in the Southcoast area, BackBeat's players boast over two decades of performance experience with Midwest and Florida touring bands from the ‘60s through the ‘90s (maybe you even saw them playing live, back-in-the-day!

-BackBeat's play list includes music by Elvis, Roy Orbison, Patsy Kline, Carl Perkins, Tom Petty, Eric Clapton, The Beatles, The Rolling Stones, Jimmy Buffett, CCR, Bob Seger and Bill Withers.
+BackBeat's play list includes music by Elvis, Roy Orbison, Patsy Kline, Eric Clapton, The Rolling Stones, Jimmy Buffett, CCR, and Bob Seger, to name a few.

-Now gaining popularity as SouthShore's newest "oldest band", BackBeat will have you up and dancing, tapping your feet to the bass beat, or singing the familiar classic rock lyrics.
+Now gaining popularity as Southcoast's newest "oldest band", BackBeat will have you up and dancing, tapping your feet to the bass beat, or singing along with familiar classic rock lyrics.

 VOCALS/KEYBOARDS – I grew up in Indiana, playing the family piano and singing from an early age, performing on the Hammond organ for various events as a teen and as player/vocalist with The Dukes (Goshen, IN) from 1958 to 1968, popular locally and in neighboring states.
 We shared a few dates with notables such as The Four Seasons, The Yardbirds, Freddy Cannon, Procol Harum and The Kingsmen.

 In 1970, while serving in Vietnam, I and three other GI’s formed The Inside Story, a Special Services Command Military Touring Show.
 CMTS groups performed for other troops, traveling show to show by airplane, helicopter, boat and truck

 Since then I’ve performed solo, duo and with several rock/pop bands in Indiana and Michigan.
 Now I’m loving the Florida life and playing in Backbeat!